 An attitude is assumed as a defense against a danger, but then it grows far beyond its original defense function and becomes a neurotic symptom from which the person tries to be relieved.
 This Jonah’s escape into protective isolation ends in the terror of being imprisoned, and he takes up his life at the point where he had tried to escape.Erich Fromm

 In Breaking Bad there is a character who Walter White pays to go to prison in his place.
 For this other guy, prison is its own kind of freedom — freedom from the worries of the outside world.
 Jimmy “In-‘N-Out” Kilkelly has become institutionalised, which means he understands prison laws better than he understands society’s laws.
 All characters desire freedom, including “In-‘N-Out” Kilkelly.
 Another example of someone who seems to crave imprisonment is the main character in King Rat, but again, that’s only because he has ironically found his own kind of freedom within the workable constraints of imprisonment.

 - The Onion recently lampooned this human tendency to crave trammels.

 - Writers sometimes do very well with trammels.
 Unleashed creativity is a sprawling, scary thing.

-While others talk about being ‘trapped’ and ‘victory of mind over matter,’ author of The Anatomy of Story, John Truby, would probably describe ‘victory of mind over matter’ as a type of ‘freedom’.
+While others talk about being ‘trapped’ and ‘victory of mind over matter,’ ‘victory of mind over matter’ is also a type of ‘freedom’.
 As noted above by others, Most stories move a character from entrapment to freedom.
 This is especially true of children’s stories.

 However, not all stories have happy endings.
 In life as in fiction, not everyone ends up free.

 THE THREE MAIN TYPES OF ENTRAPMENT STORYLINES

-There are three main ways characters move between slavery and freedom in stories, with complicated variations on these.
+There are three main ways characters move between entrapment and freedom in stories, with complicated variations on these.

 1. Entrapment to Further Entrapment to Freedom